MJ Melendez Preview, Player Props: Royals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 21st-ranked team ERA among all MLB pitching staffs (4.56).
+- The Pirates' 4.55 team ERA ranks 21st across all MLB pitching staffs.

-- The Pirates allow the seventh-fewest home runs in baseball (142 total, 1.1 per game).
+- The Pirates surrender the fifth-fewest home runs in baseball (142 total, 1.1 per game).

-- The Pirates will look to Selby (1-0) in his second start of the season.
+- The Pirates will look to Jackson (0-1) in his third start this season.

-- The right-hander last pitched on Saturday against the Chicago Cubs, when he tossed two scoreless innings without surrendering a hit.
+- His last time out was out of the bullpen on Thursday when the right-hander threw six innings against the Chicago Cubs, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.